dathere/datapusher-plus/README.md

 > sudo apt install python3.7 python3.7-venv python3.7-dev
 > ```
 >
-> Even though DP+ requires python 3.7+, it still works with CKAN<=2.8, which uses older versions of python.
+> Note that DP+ still works with CKAN<=2.8, which uses older versions of python.

 Install the required packages: